jxhnkndl/responsive-portfolio/README.md

 ## Deployed Application

-The deployed application can be viewed live at the link below:
+The deployed application can be viewed at the link below:

 [J.K.
 Royston - Responsive Bootstrap Portfolio](https://jxhnkndl.github.io/responsive-portfolio)

 ## Project Goals

 This project required building a fully responsive web portfolio from scratch using the Bootstrap grid system and selected Bootstrap components.
 As specified by the project mockups, the live application contains an index/about page, a contact page, and a portfolio page.
-All three pages and their shared navbar and footer components cleanly adapt to the Bootstrap breakpoints, creating a consistent viewing experience across laptop/desktop, tablet, and mobile devices.
+All three pages and their shared navbar and footer components cleanly respond to the Bootstrap breakpoints, creating a consistent viewing experience across laptop/desktop, tablet, and mobile devices.

 ## Features

 * **Fully Responsive Layout:** Built on Bootstrap's grid and breakpoint system, each page's layout is designed to be fully resposive across desktop, laptop, tablet, and mobile device sizes.
-* **Fully Responsive Images:** All images are fluid and responsive across breakpoints, ensuring that portfolio project images stay beautiful and tightly positioned no matter the screen size.
+* **Fully Responsive Images:** All images are fluid and responsive across key breakpoints, ensuring that portfolio project images stay beautiful and tightly positioned no matter the screen size.
-* **Responsive SVG Background:** Using **[SVGBackgrounds'](http://www.svgbackgrounds.com/)** free SVG generator, all pages are positioned over a responsive circular pattern that adapts to larger and smaller device sizes.
+* **Responsive SVG Background:** Using **[SVGBackgrounds'](http://www.svgbackgrounds.com/)** free SVG generator, all pages are positioned over a responsive spiral pattern that expands and contracts depending on the device size.
-* **Input Validation:** While the contact form is not fully functional, it does make use of Bootstrap's input validation on the name and email fields.
+* **Input Validation:** While the contact form is not fully functional, it does make use of Bootstrap's input validation on the required name and email fields.
-* **Sticky Footer:** The project's sticky footer keeps secondary navigation icons linking to LinkedIn, GitHub, and email easily accessible.
+* **Sticky Footer:** Secondary navigation icons linking to LinkedIn, GitHub, and email are always easily accessible across pages.

 ## Portfolio Image Attribution

-**A small note regarding images used on the Portfolio Page:** Given that I don't have full-stack web development projects to use in this portfolio quite yet, I decided to use album art from real world projects completed in my current profession.
-All five of these images are directly taken from projects that I remain a co-owner of.
-I have included front-facing attributions to each of the designers below each project image.
+**A small note regarding images used on the Portfolio Page:** Since I don't have full-stack web development projects to use in this portfolio quite yet, I decided to use album art from real world projects I've completed in my current profession.
+All five of the images used in the porfolio section are directly taken from projects that I founded and fully or partially own.
+I have included front-facing attributions to the talented designers that worked on the cover art for each project.

 ## Technologies